xiao-huang-ren/learnGit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage. b
-Create a new branch is dev.
+Creating a new branch is quick & simple.